chandy619/osticket-prereqs/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/3b71fc00-3529-4756-a061-cb7f58bec0cd">
 </p>
 <p>
 11. Download and Install HeidiSQL: Go back to the list of Installation Files to download and install the HeidiSQL.
 Once its installed, click the 'New' button and login by using the username 'root' and the password you created when installing MySQL Server.
-To begin creating a new database, right-click over 'Unnamed' on the left-side of the window > select 'Create new' > select 'database'.
+To begin creating a new database, right-click over 'Unnamed' on the left side of the window > select 'Create new' > select 'database'.
 Name the database 'osTicket'.
 </p>
 <br />